 “We are fans and gamers like everyone out there,” one developer said.
 “We are doing everything we possibly can to make the wrestling game fans want.
 From modes to how it feels in the ring, we want this to be the wrestling fan’s wrestling game.”

 With everything going on behind the scenes, however, I had to look into the possibility of WWE getting out of the deal with Take-Two sooner than the expiration.

 “It wouldn’t take as much as people would assume,” they said.
 “That’s how bad it’s been.
 But one great game and fan response could turn things right around.”

 Are you confident in what’s to come with WWE 2K22 after its delay?
+Do you have a prediction about when the game will finally release?
+You can find the best predictions at PicksforTonight.
 Let us know in the comment section, and stick with Sports Gamers Online for more.